marko213/GDE-level-editor/INSTRUCTIONS.md

 Pressing the 'T' key will toggle the current obstacle between triangles (spikes) and boxes.

 Pressing the 'F' key will flip the current obstacle (only effective for triangles).

+Pressing the 'N' and 'M' keys will move all obstacles in the current level to the left or right respectively.